k-alt0228-se/blocks/README.md

   .sb3 files can only be opened in and run on Scratch, some projects will have been posted with additional file types available (such as .html or .exe)

-  To find information about the projects & links to the project page on the Scratch website, go to the archived section in the projects tab. (the archived section can be accessed by clicking the 3 dots in the upper right-hand corner of the project and then selecting "Archived")
+  To find information about the projects & links to the project page on the Scratch website, go to the archived section in the projects tab (the archived section can be accessed by clicking the 3 dots in the upper right-hand corner of the project and then selecting "Archived").

   ## Scratch:
   **K_alt0228_se** and **k-alt-se**